kestra-io/docs/content/blogs/data-orchestration-beyond-analytics.md

 ### Data Orchestration Beyond Analytics

 Today, companies rely on internal and external APIs to keep their businesses running.
 They need to manage critical processes and connect various applications in real time.
 Whether it’s sending event notifications, updating inventory, or interacting with payment gateways, data needs to flow reliably between these operational systems that businesses rely on.
-However, most data orchestration tools, including Airflow, focus on analytics and neglect the operational side of data orchestration.
+Most data orchestration tools, including Airflow, are heavily focused on analytics, often overlooking the operational side.

 In contrast, using Kestra, you can automate data flow across operational systems and APIs with confidence.
 Hundreds of companies rely on Kestra to manage complex workflows that process data across ERP, CRM, PLM, and internal systems in real time, not just in nightly ETL jobs.